Local Music Discovery

 Here, I've included some of the various iterations of Timbre that I worked on.
 First was an update that was a wild ride of integrating maps, color, new poster pages, streaming via iTunes and Spotify, and a slick new parallax scrolling interface.

 One of the coolest things about working on Timbre was having absolute freedom to experiment with visual design.
-I spent a lot of time with our CTO, Matt Bridges, prototyping different ways to interpret Timbre's main view: a list of concerts with band names, venues, and dates.
+I spent a lot of time with our CTO, prototyping different ways to interpret Timbre's main view: a list of concerts with band names, venues, and dates.

 This first animation was probably the most visually appealing version, using a table view with slanted cells.
 Each of the cells represents a concert, with album art from the band as the background image.
 The parallax effect combined with the slant had an awesome visual effect, especially with dark borders between the cells.